redasalmi/react-redux-boilerplate/README.md

 # React Redux Boilerplate

 A little setup to get you started with react and redux, with actions and reducers already setup.
+A live demo can be found here: [react-redux-boilerplate-demo](https://redux-toolkit-boilerplate.netlify.app/)

 ## Built With